apalache-mc/apalache/docs/manual.md

-# APALACHE manual
+# Apalache manual

 **Version 0.6.0**

+**Authors: Igor Konnov and Andrey Kuprianov**

-**Author: Igor Konnov, igor at informal.systems**
+**Contact: {igor,andrey} at informal.systems**

 # Introduction

-APALACHE is a symbolic model checker for [TLA+](https://lamport.azurewebsites.net/tla/tla.html) (*still looking for a better tool name*).
-Our model checker is a recent alternative to [TLC](https://lamport.azurewebsites.net/tla/tools.html?unhideBut=hide-tlc&unhideDiv=tlc).
+Apalache is a symbolic model checker for [TLA+](https://lamport.azurewebsites.net/tla/tla.html). (*Still looking for a better tool name.*) Our model checker is a recent alternative to [TLC](https://lamport.azurewebsites.net/tla/tools.html?unhideBut=hide-tlc&unhideDiv=tlc).
-Whereas TLC enumerates states that are produced by behaviors of a TLA+ specification, APALACHE translates the verification problem to a set of logical constraints.
+Whereas TLC enumerates states that are produced by behaviors of a TLA+ specification, Apalache translates the verification problem to a set of logical constraints.
 These constraints are solved by an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories), for instance, by [Microsoft Z3](https://github.com/Z3Prover/z3).
-That is, APALACHE is operating in terms of formulas (i.e., _symbolic_), not enumerating states one by one (i.e., _state enumeration_).
+That is, Apalache is operating in terms of formulas (i.e., _symbolic_), not enumerating states one by one (i.e., _state enumeration_).

-APALACHE is working under the following assumptions:
+Apalache is working under the following assumptions:

  1. As in TLC, all specification parameters are fixed and finite, i.e., the system state is initialized with integers, finite sets, and functions of finite domains and co-domains.